|

 <start-point>

 The new branch head will point to this commit.
-It may be
+It may be given

-is omitted, the current HEAD will be used instead.
+omitted, the current HEAD will be used instead.

 The name of an existing branch.
-If this option is omitted,
+If this option is omitted, the

-the name of the current branch will be used instead.
+name of the current branch will be used instead.

 The new name for an existing branch.
 The same restrictions as

-for <branchname> apply.
+for <branch-name> apply.

 pager.branch is only respected when listing branches, i.e., when